 As experts in the field, staff are solicited to assist in education of water and sanitation testing methods and data analysis and dissemination of related information and expertise.

-October 2017 – Dr. Caroline Delaire and Dr. Jeff Albert will both be engaged in activities at the Water and Health Conference, hosted by The Water Institute at UNC.
-Dr. Delaire will be presenting results from the recent publication, “How Much Will It Cost To Monitor Microbial Drinking Water Quality in Sub-Saharan Africa?”
-Dr. Albert with USAID and the WASHPaLS project will be co-convening a side session with UNICEF, the Bill & Melinda Gates Foundation, WaterAid, Plan, PSI, and UNC, entitled “Rethinking rural sanitation: practical pathways to outcome-focused programming.”
+October 2017 – Dr. Caroline Delaire and Dr. Jeff Albert both be engaged in activities at the Water and Health Conference, hosted by The Water Institute at UNC.
+Dr. Delaire presented results from the recent publication, “How Much Will It Cost To Monitor Microbial Drinking Water Quality in Sub-Saharan Africa?”
+Dr. Albert with USAID and the WASHPaLS project co-convened a side session with UNICEF, the Bill & Melinda Gates Foundation, WaterAid, Plan, PSI, and UNC, entitled “Rethinking rural sanitation: practical pathways to outcome-focused programming.”

 November 2016 – Dr. Ranjiv Khush was a guest presenter at UNICEF in Copenhagen, Denmark.
 UNICEF is interested in building capacity for water quality safety and is urging innovators to focus on instant detection for E. coli in water.
 Dr. Khush was a technical advisor on the constraints of monitoring water quality and presented lessons from Aquaya’s Monitoring for Safe Water (MfSW) in order for innovators to understand the potential market.